Scienthousiaste/rubixir/README.md

 To build Rubixir, one needs:
 	- to install Elixir (sufficient to build the rubik executable)
 	- to install Phoenix
-	- to have node/npm installed, and to install the dependencies of the server by running the command "npm install" in rubixi/visu/assets
+	- to have node/npm installed
-	- to get the dependency in visu by running mix deps.get
+	- to install the dependencies of the server by running the command mix deps.get (in the visu folder)

 ### Troubleshooting mix deps.get